 In both programmes, testing may begin in either the junior or senior year.

-Students who qualify for free or reduced lunch can receive financial assistance.
+\\Students who qualify for free or reduced lunch can receive financial assistance.

-College Credit: For information on how colleges award college credit for IB diploma and certificates, visit the IB website at http://www.ibo.org.
+College Credit: For information on how colleges award college credit for IB diploma and certificates, visit individual college websites.

 IB Diploma and the Senior Transition Progam